1 9 6 6 (UK)

 A Whole Scene Going was the first real teenage lifestyle programme with features on Carnaby Street fashions, the London club scene and package holidays in Italy.

-Twiggy made her first TV appearance on this show and presenter Barry Fantoni (pictured below right) and his "hot seat" interview was the first time TV took rock ideas seriously.
+Twiggy made her first TV appearance on this show and Fantoni (pictured at right) and his “hot seat” interview was the first time TV took rock ideas seriously.

 The show was axed after just one series – in mysterious circumstances that still attract libel writs – and replaced shortly afterwards with Simon Dee’s chat show, Dee Time, which quickly became a must-do gig for pop groups with records to sell.